coronalabs/corona-docs/markdown/api/event/lateUpdate/index.markdown

 `"lateUpdate"` events occur at the <nobr>frames-per-second</nobr> interval of the application, either 30 or 60 as specified in `config.lua`.
 They are only dispatched to the global [Runtime][api.type.EventDispatcher] object.

 This is dispatched after the `"enterFrame"` event, and right before the engine starts the rendering process.
-For this reason, it is useful to make any last update according to it's state.
-Also, it is intended to be a safe call for all those who are listening to this event, otherwise, it loses it's purpose.
+For this reason, it is useful to make any last update according to its state.
+Also, it is intended to be a safe call for all those who are listening to this event, otherwise, it loses its purpose.

 ## Properties